ministryofjustice/laa-check-client-qualifies/README.md

 If using Homebrew:

-Install postgres.
+Install PostgreSQL.
 You will need to select a version if using brew.
-Run the below command, changing the version number as appropriate.
+Run the below command, changing the version number as appropriate:

 ```
 brew install postgresql@14